-- Install at least one CO Alarm near or within each separate sleeping area. - For added protection, install at least one CO Alarm on each level of the home.
-If you have a basement, install that CO Alarm at the top of the basement stairs. - For added protection, install an additional CO Alarm at least 20 feet (6 meters) away from the furnace or fuel burning heat source.
+- Install at least one CO Alarm near or within each separate sleeping area. - For added protection, install at least one CO Alarm on each level of the home. - For added protection, install an additional CO Alarm at least 20 feet (6 meters) away from the furnace or fuel burning heat source.